 DOES INSURANCE COVER THE COST OF THE TEST?

 No, insurance does not cover the cost of this test.
-The test will cost $125.
+A physician’s order is required.

 WHAT PRECAUTIONS ARE THERE?